SethLaske/SethLaske.github.io/_projects/3-rats-king.md

 ## What did I learn

-I really enjoyed this project, as I could be given tasks, and just finish them.
-I enjoy designing games, but working on this project showed me that I can appreciate stepping back and just finishing all of my assigned tasks for a game
+I really enjoyed working on this project as a secondary game to work on at the time.
+I had no part in the leadership, and was given freedom to grab tasks for myself each week, and implement them to the best of my ability.
+It was a very relaxing project to be able to let go of game design, and taught me that I can be happy in a project without having a high degree of control over other members and the final outcome.

+It also taught me how to work within the scope of other people's work a lot more than other projects.
+I learned to be a lot more careful in Git, especially within the context of Unity.
+Also implementing clean code principles and being very intentional with all of my work, and making it as easy to modify in Unity's inspector as possible.